jorgemf2604/jorgemf2604/README.md

 - 👋 Hi, I’m Jorge Martin Fernandez.
-- 👀 I’m interested in Computer Science, programming, Fantasy Literature, Science Fiction, videogames,...
 - 📫 How to reach me: email me at jmf2604@gmail.com